-Things to note3 are:
+Things to note are:

-- 1. the closing semicolon at the end of each line (apart from the first two def statements that are opening a CellML construct): - 2. the need to indicate dimensions for each variable and constant (all dimensionless in this example but more on dimensions later); - 3. the use of ode(x,t) to indicate a first order4 ODE in x and t - 4. the use of the squaring function sqr(x) for x^2 , and
+- i. the closing semicolon at the end of each line (apart from the first two def statements that are opening a CellML construct); - ii. the need to indicate dimensions for each variable and constant (all dimensionless in this example but more on dimensions later); - iii. the use of ode(x,t) to indicate a first order ODE in x and t - iv. the use of the squaring function sqr(x) for $x^2$ , and - v. the use of '//' to indicate a comment.